Sabalgarh: Places of interest

-Alakhiya Khoh : One of the most famous temples of Sabalgarh.
+Alakhiya Khoh: One of the most famous temples of Sabalgarh.
 It is dedicated to goddess Kaali Mata.
 It is an ancient temple, and every year for nine days a fair is organised on the occasion of Navratri.

-Agni Missile Development Plant: The chief secretary of state chief minister office has said that In August 2017 the D.R.D.O.
-New Delhi team has visit the town and confirmed the establishment of the plant of AGNI MISSILE in Sabalgarh and the government has already allotted 1500 hectare land for this project.
+Agni Missile Development Plant: The chief Secretary of State chief minister office has said that In August 2017 the D.R.D.O.
+New Delhi team has visited the town and confirmed the establishment of the plant of AGNI MISSILE in Sabalgarh and the government has already allotted 1500 hectare land for this project.

-Rau Ghaat : A wonderful Tourist attraction Within Sabalagrh.
+Rau Ghaat: A wonderful Tourist attraction Within Sabalagrh.